Undergraduate fees for Prince George, regional, and international students.

 Your student Plan provides you with health and dental coverage for 12 months, from September 1 to August 31 of the following year.
-If you are already covered by an equivalent extended health and dental plan, you may opt out online during the Change-of-Coverage Period (typically within the first 3 weeks of classes--for exact deadlines visit www.ihaveaplan.ca/).
-Your Plan also gives you the option to enrol your family (spouse and/or dependants) by paying an additional fee.
-Most members that are not automatically covered, but who wish to have coverage, are able to enrol themselves for an additional fee.
-Students starting in January may enrol at a pro-rated rate for 8 months of coverage (January 1 to August 31).
-For more information, contact www.ihaveaplan.ca/ or 1-866-358-4431.
+If you are already covered by an equivalent extended health and dental plan, you may opt out online during the Change-of-Coverage Period (typically within the first three weeks of classes-for exact deadlines visit www.ihaveaplan.ca).
+Your Plan also gives you the option to enroll your family (spouse and/or dependents) by paying an additional fee.
+Most members that are not automatically covered, but who wish to have coverage, are able to enroll themselves for an additional fee.
+Students starting in January may enroll at a pro-rated rate for eight months of coverage (January 1 to August 31).
+For more information, contact www.ihaveaplan.ca or 1-866-358-4431.

 The PGPIRG fee is collected by UNBC on behalf of the Prince George Public Interest Research Group.
 The mandate of this group is to organize its members around topics of public interest such as social justice and environmental issues.
 Please contact the group at (250) 960-7474 for further information.

 All student accounts are payable in full by the first day of the semester and refunds will only be available until the end of the add/drop date.
 After this time the refunds will be discounted as outlined in the fee reduction schedule.
 A service charge of 2% per month (annualized rate of 26.82%) will be applied to any outstanding balance when the account reaches 30 days past due and every 30 days subsequent until the account is paid in full.